HotaruCMS/HotaruCMS/content/plugins/submit/readme.txt

 Changelog
 ---------
-v.3.0 2010/07/20 - Nick - Redirects logged out users to the login page and returns them to submit step 2
+v.3.1 2010/08/01 - Nick - Fixed an undefined index error and truncated source urls to prevent sidebar overlap v.3.0 2010/07/20 - Nick - Redirects logged out users to the login page and returns them to submit step 2
 		   Nick - Fix for truncated titles and French accents on submit step 2 v.2.9 2010/07/10 - Nick - CSS Fixes for form item widths.